Climate change in Washington: Projected outcomes

-For the most up to date and comprehensive analysis of climate change impacts on Washington State, see the University of Washington Climate Impacts Group 2013 assessment report, available here.

 Economic Impacts of Climate Change (2007) in Washington State summarizes the impact of forest fires, public health, agriculture, municipal water supply, sea level rise and fisheries on the environment.
 These conclusions have been reached through several predictions, based primarily on temperature and precipitation models for climate change.
 The expected warming of 0.5 F-change every ten years is the main source for any visible impacts.
 Although total annual precipitation is not expected to change significantly, the increase of temperatures will result in a more minimal snowpack leading to more rain.